Breastfeeding vs Bottle feeding: what option is right for you?

-But a great latch can make all the difference and minimise the risk of nipple soreness or infection.
+But a great latch can make all the difference and minimize the risk of nipple soreness or infection.
 And once your baby masters the latch this also works wonders on getting up that all important milk supply.

-Have a look at what support is available in your area and remember both you and your baby are learning a brand new skill.
+Have a look at what support is available in your area and remember both you and your baby are learning a brand-new skill.
 Once you’ve both mastered it there will be no looking back.

-If you can get support from a breastfeeding advisor then do so and remember it may take a while to get comfortable and confident and that’s ok.
+If you can get support from a breastfeeding advisor, then do so and remember it may take a while to get comfortable and confident and that’s ok.

 Challenges such as engorgement, mastitis or other infections may also make breastfeeding more difficult and in some cases may be severe enough to make it necessary to move on from breastfeeding to bottle and formula feeding.